Skip to main content

 Questions?
 Contact biospec@nmbu.no

-Attendees will be introduced to the basics in cell biology, machine learning and physics of infrared absorption, explained by renowned scientists in the corresponding fields.
+Participants will be given an introduction to fundamental concepts in cell biology, machine learning, and the physics of infrared absorption, delivered by distinguished scientists in these fields.

-The main aim of the summer school is to provide experience in solving a complex research problem in a multidisciplinary team.
-Students in biology, physics and computer science will work together on a two-day project culminating in a project defense and a presentation session for early-stage researchers to share their research findings with other participants.
+The primary objective of the summer school is to offer practical experience in tackling a complex research problem within a multidisciplinary team.
+Biology, physics, and computer science students will collaborate on a two-day project, culminating in a defense and a presentation session.
+This session will provide an opportunity for early-stage researchers to share their research findings with their peers.

 • Cell biology